-With its semi desert climate, Southern California offered pine trees that were scraggly at best, and we didn’t want to chop down the view that we had.
+With its semi desert climate, Southern California offered pine trees that were scraggly, at best, and we didn’t want to chop down the view that we had.

-I remember a jolly Santa standing in a box car with trees piled high to the ceiling, pungent with seasonal evergreen smells, handing them out to crowds of eager, smiling buyers for a buck apiece.
+I remember a jolly Santa standing in a box car with trees piled to the ceiling, pungent with seasonal evergreen smells, handing them out to crowds of eager, smiling buyers for a buck apiece.

 A half-century later, the Southern Pacific is gone, the steam engines are in museums, anyone going near a rail yard would be mugged or arrested for vagrancy, and Dad long ago passed away.
 Dried out trees at Target for $30 didn’t strike the right chord.

 Now the story really comes full circle.
 I was in Portland, Oregon a few weeks ago, and had some free time to kill.
 So I wandered across the river to the Oregon Rail Heritage Center.

 It was like discovering a long lost family member.
-The 435-ton, 72 year old behemoth was being rebuilt from the ground up by a dedicated team of similarly aged volunteers to serve as the city’s Christmas train in 2014.
+The 435-ton, 72-year-old behemoth was being rebuilt from the ground up by a dedicated team of similarly aged volunteers to serve as the city’s Christmas train.

 For the link to the museum, please click here Oregon Rail Heritage Foundation.

 One, the “Old 844” once steamed its way over the High Sierras to San Francisco on a nostalgia tour.
 The 120-ton behemoth was built during WWII to haul heavy loads of steel, ammunition, and armaments to California ports to fight the war against Japan.
 The 4-8-4-class engine could pull 26 passenger cars at 100 mph.

-When the engine passed, I felt the blast of heat of the boiler singe my face.
+When the engine passed, I felt the blast of heat from the boiler singe my face.
 No wonder people love these things!
 To watch the video, please click here and hit the “PLAY” arrow in the lower left hand corner.